PorchesResurface a front porch or veranda

 Maybe you’re thinking it would be big job to install new porch flooring…. or very expensive.
 Not so.
 With just a modest amount of effort and an hour or so of your time, you can completely transform the entrance to your home.
 And you won’t even need to employ expensive contractors.

-You can make unique designs buy using a selection of different colors or designs.
-For example, you could run a border around your porch with ‘Sierra’ style Ipe wood deck tiles in our SwiftDeck range or use them to make a feature panel near the doorway.
+Apart from the ‘standard’ four slat 12” x 12” Colorado or 12” x 24” Double-C style tiles, you can create your own unique designs by using the patterned Sierra tile.
+For example, you could run a border around your porch with Sierra tiles or use them to make a feature panel near the doorway.

-For a neat finish around the edge of your porch flooring, edging pieces are available in our SwiftDeck and EzyTile deck tile ranges which simply clip on the outer edge of the tiles.
+For a neat finish around the edge of your porch flooring, edging pieces are available which simply clip on the outer edge of the tiles.

-If your porch or veranda has a step down to ground level and you also want to cover the vertical surface, it is possible to achieve this with SwiftDeck wood or ResiDeck composite wood deck tiles, but it helps to have some carpentry skills.
+If your porch or veranda has a step down to ground level and you also want to cover the vertical surface, it’s possible to achieve this with SwiftDeck wood or ResiDeck simulated wood deck tiles, but it helps to have some carpentry skills.
 Our article about installing tiles on stairs gives a brief overview of how this can be achieved, but you can always contact us for further information or help.

 And if your porch has wood flooring rather concrete, that’s no problem at all.
 Simply lay the tiles directly over the top of the existing wood deck and click the tiles into place.